Professor Adam Brown (about me)

 For Latter-day Saints, these decisions are further complicated by a moral imperative.
 Though Latter-day Saint scripture proclaims that "the earth is full, and there is enough and to spare," this declaration is accompanied by a stern warning: God makes everyone individually "accountable as a steward over earthly blessings" in their management of God's "handiwork," and the greedy will "lift up his eyes in hell" (see DC 104:13-18).

 Environmental politics has too broad a scope for a single course.
-We will focus on America's public lands—that is, lands owned by the federal government and managed by the National Park Service, Bureau of Land Management, Forest Service, or Fish and Wildlife Service.
+Most environmental politics courses focus on the difficulty of managing pollution that drifts across jurisdictional boundaries, or of negotiating international solutions to climate change or extinction.
+By contrast, we will focus on America's public lands—that is, lands owned by the federal government and managed by the National Park Service, Bureau of Land Management, Forest Service, or Fish and Wildlife Service.
 Like other western states, nearly two-thirds of Utah's area falls under these designations.
 These include many scenic gems but also vast stretches of seeming wasteland.
 Mining, grazing, preservation, logging, recreation, endangered species, hunting, drilling, scenic vistas, paleontology, and restoration clash.
 Competing state and federal agencies, each responding to different interests, wrestle for control.

 My purpose is not to prod you toward agreeing with my stance on the difficult issues we will discuss.
 Rather, it is to train you in the history and nuance of these issues so that you can engage them fairly and productively, whatever your leanings.
 This course tends to draw people with strong views on both sides, making respectful dialog critical.